BILconference/policies/citizen_code_of_conduct.md

 those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in COMMUNITY_NAME to help us create safe and positive experiences for everyone.
+We invite all those who participate in BIL to help us create safe and positive experiences for everyone.

-## 2.‎ ‏Open [Source/Culture/Tech] Citizenship
+## 2.‎ ‏Open Culture Citizenship

-A supplemental goal of this Code of Conduct is to increase open [source/culture/tech] citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
+A supplemental goal of this Code of Conduct is to increase open culture citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.